jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 - Always sit close to the device when you are doing the initial paring.
 - Sometimes it can take a while before the paring happens, specially on 3rd party Wiimotes.
 You might need to try multiple times with both the `Sync Button` + `Sync Wiimote`.
-- If you want to play with normal controllers as Wiimotes again the best way is to change back to: `Emulate the Wii's bluetooth adapter` setting.
+- If you want to play with normal controllers as Wiimotes again the best way is to change back to: `Emulate the Wii's Bluetooth adapter` setting.
-- If the udev rules you created in Step 2 are wrong and Dolphin can not get bluetooth access: It will display a error message and crash.
+- If the udev rules you created in Step 2 are wrong and Dolphin can not get Bluetooth access, it will display a error message and crash.
 If that happens go back and make sure that the file in `/etc/udev/rules.d/52-dolphin.rules` and the content is correct.

 ---